 After you’ve made this recipe, please leave a comment below with a rating – and if you came from Pinterest, add a photo to the Pin of what you make to the pin to share your experience!Print

 A delectable combination of chocolate and white chocolate topped with peppermint and drizzled with dark chocolate.

-- Line a baking sheet with aluminum foil and set it aside.
+- Line a baking sheet with parchment or wax paper and set it aside.

-- Melt 10 ounces of your chocolate chips in a microwave safe bowl, stirring every 30 seconds until melted.
-Alternatively, you can melt using a double broiler.
-Pour onto prepared baking sheet, spreading using a spatula.
+- Pour onto prepared baking sheet, spreading using a spatula.
 You can have this layer be thick or thin – totally up to you.
-Just keep in mind that the thicker the bark ends up being, the harder it will be to break apart.
-Place baking sheet in fridge to set and harden for at least 30 minutes.
+Just keep in mind that the thicker the bark ends up being, the harder it will be to cut apart.
+Place baking sheet in fridge to set and harden for at least 20 minutes, or in the freezer for 10 minutes.

-- Now pour your crushed peppermint over the still-warm white chocolate layer, trying to distribute as evenly as possible.
+- Sprinkle your crushed peppermint over the still-warm white chocolate layer, trying to distribute as evenly as possible.

-- Place back into the fridge to set for at least 30 more minutes.
-Once hard, take it out and crack into pieces.
+- Place back into the fridge or freezer to set (about 30 more minutes).
+Once hard, take it out and cut or crack into pieces.
 You can break it into as many pieces as you want.
-If you want to break the thing in half and call it a day, power to you.
-Keep chilled until ready to serve and enjoy!
+Keep chilled until ready to serve, and enjoy!